 When Dave selects the affected CI in the Health Top View, the Health Indicators pane is updated to display more information about the CI.
-The trend column, shown in the figure below, shows whether the current status is an improvement or degradation from past status indicators.

 This detailed view can show whether there is one underlying problem or a variety of contributing factors to the critical event.
 This information enables Dave to make quicker decisions about what he needs to do next.
 As he takes action, other operators will see that Dave is working on this problem so that they can concentrate on other critical events.